henrythasler/henrythasler.github.io/_posts/2020-01-25-tilebuffer.md

 ![](/img/blog/Selection_170.png)

 The point-features with the places and name property are shown as red dots.
 You can see that neither clipping nor duplication happens.
+Most likely, Mapbox is rendering all labels separately from the other features.

 So you don't have to worry about labels with the Mapbox renderer.
 Other renderers may be different.